-Project Description: Maromo, LLC (11432) seeks a Special Permit for an existing 10,000-square foot (SF) outdoor cannabis cultivation operation, in three separate cultivation areas (A, B, and C).
+Project Description: Maromo, LLC (11434) seeks a Special Permit for an existing 10,000-square foot (SF) outdoor cannabis cultivation operation, in two separate cultivation areas (A and B).
 Ancillary propagation (Nursery) occurs in a 1,000-SF greenhouse onsite.

-The primary water source for irrigation consists of rain-harvesting from the barn rooftop.
-Additionally, domestic and non-commercial agricultural water is provided by two points of diversion (POD) located on APN 107-144-020 from a spring (Certificate H100330).
-The applicant has obtained a Small Irrigation Use Registration (SIUR) for irrigation purposes.
-Existing water storage is approximately 41,000 gallons in two (2) 500-gallon plastic tanks and two (2) 20,000 gallon water bladders.
-The applicant proposes to install twenty (20) additional 5,000-gallon hard tanks to add 100,000 gallons of water storage.
-Existing and proposed water storage will result in 141,000 gallons of total storage.
-Estimated annual water usage is 108,700 gallons (10.87 gal/SF).
+The primary water source for irrigation consists of a point of diversion (POD) on an unnamed spring, tributary to the Honeydew Creek.
+The applicant has obtained a Small Irrigation Use Registration (SIUR) for irrigation purposes associated with the diversion.
+Existing water storage is approximately 36,000 gallons consisting of three (3) 3,500-gallon plastic tanks, one (1) 3,000-gallon plastic tank, three (3) 2,500-gallon plastic tanks, and three (3) 5,000-gallon plastic tanks.
+The applicant proposes to install seventeen (17) 5,000-gallon plastic tanks and one (1) 2,500-gallon plastic tank to add 87,500 gallons of water storage.
+Existing and proposed water storage will result in 123,500 gallons of total storage.
+Estimated annual water usage is 120,000 gallons (12 gal/SF).
+The applicant will have sufficient water storage to meet the forbearance period.